Today I am sharing my tips for how to roast a moist Thanksgiving Turkey and my favorite Thanksgiving menu with options for every course of the meal.

 - Roasting the turkey: Roast the turkey at 350° F. following the time on the turkey packaging for the size bird you have.
 A 20 pound turkey will cook in about 4 ½ hours using this method.

-- Browning the turkey: After about ¾ of the roasting time has passed carefully remove the aluminum foil covering the turkey and set it aside to recover the turkey when it comes out of the oven.
+- Browning the turkey skin: After about ¾ of the roasting time has passed carefully remove the aluminum foil covering the turkey and set it aside to recover the turkey when it comes out of the oven.
 Slide the turkey back into the oven uncovered to brown the turkey for the remaining roasting time until the turkey is done.
 Occasionally baste the turkey with the pan drippings.

 - Check the internal temperature: Begin checking the internal temperature of the turkey with a meat thermometer when there is about 30 minutes left to the roasting time.
 Insert it in the thickest area of the turkey thigh.
 Poultry is done when it reaches an internal temperature of 180° F. in the thickest part of the thigh or 170° F. degrees in the thickest part of the breast.